tankh99/tp/docs/DeveloperGuide.md

 Expected Output in the Command Output Box:
 - `New student added: John Doe; Phone: 98765432; Email: johnd@example.com; Associated with: [owesMoney][Johnny]`
-- A message echo-ing the information that you have just entered.
+- A message echoing the information that you have just entered.

 ## Editing a currently created patient